AlexandreDecan/sismic/docs/time.rst

 These two predicates rely on the :py:attr:`~sismic.interpreter.Interpreter.time` attribute of an interpreter.
 The value of that attribute is computed at the beginning of each executed step based on a clock.

-Sismic provides three implementations of :py:class:`~sismic.clock.BaseClock` in its :py:mod:`sismic.clock` module.
+Sismic provides three implementations of :py:class:`~sismic.clock.Clock` in its :py:mod:`sismic.clock` module.
 The first one is a :py:class:`~sismic.clock.SimulatedClock` that can be manually or automatically incremented.
 In the latter case, the speed of the clock can be easily changed.
 The second implementation is a classical :py:class:`~sismic.clock.UtcClock` that corresponds to a wall-clock in UTC with no flourish.
 The third implemention is a :py:class:`~sismic.clock.SynchronizedClock` that synchronizes its time value based on the one of an interpreter.
 Its main use case is to support the co-execution of property statecharts.

 By default, the interpreter uses a :py:class:`~sismic.clock.SimulatedClock`.
-If you want the interpreter to rely on another kind of clock, pass an instance of :py:class:`~sismic.clock.BaseClock` as the ``clock`` parameter of an interpreter constructor.
+If you want the interpreter to rely on another kind of clock, pass an instance of :py:class:`~sismic.clock.Clock` as the ``clock`` parameter of an interpreter constructor.